View All Blog Posts

-Minnesotans are at home per Governor Tim Walz's executive order to slow the spread of COVID-19.
-But "at home" does not need to mean "confined to your home," as the governor is encouraging people to get outdoors safely.
+Minnesotans are staying closer to home to slow the spread of COVID-19.
+But "at home" does not need to mean "confined to your home," as Minnesota Governor Tim Walz is encouraging people to get outdoors safely.
 Here are some safe physical distancing activities to enjoy in downtown Rochester.

 Creativity abounds in downtown Rochester.
 Take a scenic stroll along the ARTWalk, perfect for getting outside and practicing physical distancing.
 With 53 works from sculptures to murals to painted geese, what creativity will you come across?
 Show us by tagging us on Instagram.

 Surround yourself with nature when you visit one of downtown Rochester’s parks.
 Each offers its own unique vibe.
 Central Park is serene and beautiful with a glimpse into the past (it is Rochester’s oldest park, after all).
 Stand in awe of the Heritage House Victorian Museum’s 1800s architecture.
 Make your way south to Mayo Park, a space where you can take in art or wind along the paved trail next to the Zumbro River.
 Go a little further and you’ll come across Soldiers Memorial Field Park.
 Find the Wall of Remembrance that bears the names of deceased southeastern Minnesota service members dating as far back as the Civil War.